Hike Volcanoes in Guatemala

-Whether you’re kayaking in the waters of Lake Atitlan, wandering the western Mayan highlands, or exploring the many temples and landmarks, Casa Xelaju’s “Hiking Volcanoes in Guatemala” tour will take you to new heights — both literally and figuratively.
+Whether you’re kayaking in the waters of Lake Atitlan, wandering the western Mayan highlands, or exploring the many temples and landmarks, Casa Xelaju’s Hike Volcanoes and mountains in Guatemala trekk will take you to new heights — both literally and figuratively.
 You’ll climb to the top of Mayan temples and high volcanoes — but the education and the volunteering opportunities will also raise you up.

 Offering a combination of nature, history and culture, this tour gives you a taste of Guatemala that you won’t find with just every tour company.
 Because this one is focused on “hiking volcanoes,” you’re promised a rare peek into rural life that not every tour company can offer.
 And with the opportunity to do volunteer work and visit rural schools, it’s sure to be an experience you won’t soon forget.